List of Planetariums | | | Home | | |

 & Television Packagers, Inc. ©

 In the early years of space exploration, man's dream was to land a rocket ship on the Planet Mars.
-According to the Jet Propulsion Labs (JPL), in 2003 Mars was closer to Earth than it has been in 60,000 years.
 Following the scientific philosophies, teachings, and principles of Galileo, Copernicus, Newton, and Albert Einstein, countries like Russia, Germany, and the United States were feverishly working (often secretly) to achieve the goal of landing there.

 In the late 1950's, with the support of The National Aeronautics and Space Administration (NASA) and the Hayden Planetarium in New York, the animated space cartoon series "THE SPACE EXPLORERS" fascinated the imagination, and further inspired this dream in the minds of American children.
 It's no surprise that some of those same children, now adults, did in fact make space-related occupational career choices.